nv-legate/legate/BUILD.md

 #### TBLIS

-Used by cuNumeric for implementing tensor contraction routines on CPUs.
+Used by cuPyNumeric for implementing tensor contraction routines on CPUs.

-This library will be automatically downloaded and built during cuNumeric installation.
-If you wish to provide an alternative installation, pass `--with-tblis` to cuNumeric's `install.py`.
+This library will be automatically downloaded and built during cuPyNumeric installation.
+If you wish to provide an alternative installation, pass `--with-tblis` to cuPyNumeric's `install.py`.

-cuNumeric requires a build of TBLIS configured as follows:
+cuPyNumeric requires a build of TBLIS configured as follows:

 ```
 --with-label-type=int32_t --with-length-type=int64_t --with-stride-type=int64_t
 ```

-and additionally `--enable-thread-model=openmp` if cuNumeric is compiled with OpenMP support.
+and additionally `--enable-thread-model=openmp` if cuPyNumeric is compiled with OpenMP support.

 #### Numactl (optional)